NKKNix/NKKNix/README.md

 [🌍 Website](https://autopart-hjf5.onrender.com/)

+📝 Note: The service may take up to 50 seconds to start due to free Render hosting.

 ### 🖥️ **POS for restaurant**
 A modern web-based Point of Sale (POS) system designed specifically for restaurants.
 Built with Vite.js for a fast and responsive frontend experience, and powered by Go Fiber on the backend for efficient, high-performance APIs